NitkarshChourasia/alive_document/README.md

 > Enter a query:
 ```

-# TRY TO CHANGE THIS IMAGE TOO.

 After typing your question, hit enter. alive_document will take some time based on your hardware.
 You will get a response like this below.
----- here is the image

 Once the answer is generated, you can then ask another question without re-running the script, just wait for the prompt again.